 Description: (1 -1.5” inches long), black with some yellow markings on the back and abdomen.

-Nests: solitary nest builders though several females may work together to create a nest of branching tunnels with a few cells at the end of each branch.
+Nests: The problem in removal is that these are solitary nest builders though several females may work together to create a nest of branching tunnels with a few cells at the end of each branch.
 The ones you see flying above the ground are usually the males and they do not sting.
 Regardless, they are not normally aggressive towards humans but their size can be frightening.
 Since there is no central or communial nest for us to remove, Cicada Killers are best dealt with by Pest Control companies that use chemicals to resolve the problem.

 WASP NEST REMOVAL